WUMUXIAN/blog-wumuxian/hexo/source/_posts/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-1.md

   ```

+  > Tips: We can make the Ansible provisioning in parallel by only start the provisioning when the last machine is up and running and set `ansible.limit = "all"`.

-  In order to run this, we need to prepare the ignition file in the specified folder.
+  Now we need to prepare the ignition file in the specified folder.

   ```bash
   mkdir provisioning
   cat > node.clc <<EOF